-- 1. First ensure the PT controller is on and operating, and PV power is available and connected to the PT controller's PV input. - 2.
-Quickly press and release the arc-fault test button switch.

-Info: The arc-fault test switch is a small momentary type button switch which operates by lightly pressing and releasing.
-Be careful not to apply too much force when pushing or the switch might break.

-- 3. The fault LED (red) comes on, F13 (AFP Fault) code displays, and the PT controller shuts down. - 4.
+- 1. First ensure the PT controller is on and operating, PV power is available and connected to the PT controller's PV input, and DIP switch 1 is DOWN (ARC fault detection is enabled). - 2.
+Quickly press and release the arc-fault test button switch (under the access cover). - Info: The arc-fault test switch is a small momentary type button switch which operates by lightly pressing and releasing the top of the switch.
+Be careful not to apply too much force to the top or side of the switch when pushing-or the switch might break. - 3.
+The fault LED (red) and ARC fault LED (red) comes on, F13 (AFP Fault) code displays, and the PT controller shuts down. - 4.
 The PT controller must not resume operation until the AFP fault is manually cleared (either by pressing the RESET pushbutton for one second, or removing all power from the PT controller).
 If all four steps passed, then the arc-fault circuit inside the PT controller is functioning properly.